-The Normative Force of Higher-Order Law: Evidence from Six Countries During the COVID-19 Pandemic
+The Normative Force of Constitutions: Experimental Evidence from the Pandemic

 Keywords: COVID-19, Civil Liberties, Constitutional Law, Public Opinion